Location

 The hospital facility provides perinatal depression screening and referral services.

-Patients are screened for depression multiple times throughout care using the validated Edinburgh Depression Scale.
+The hospital facility provides perinatal depression screening multiple times throughout care using the validated Edinburgh Depression scale.

 Postpartum family planning is the process of planning for the future of a family after the birth of a child.
 This includes discussing and deciding on contraception, spacing of pregnancies, and other family planning options.

-Postpartum family planning is important for maternal health because it helps to reduce the risk of unintended pregnancies and the associated health risks.
-It also helps to ensure that women have the time and resources to recover from childbirth and to bond with their newborns.
-Additionally, postpartum family planning can help to reduce the risk of maternal mortality and morbidity, as well as to improve the overall health of mothers and their families.
+This planning is important for maternal health, as it reduces the risk of unintended pregnancies, which are linked to outcomes like preterm birth and postpartum depression.
+Effective postpartum family planning ensures that women have the necessary time and resources to recover from childbirth and bond with their newborns.
+Furthermore, it can lower the risk of maternal mortality and morbidity, ultimately enhancing the health of mothers and their families.

-Multiple options are offered for all patients for all known forms of contraception.
+Patients are offered a variety of options for all known forms of contraception.

 Early prenatal care can reduce risks for complications related to pregnancy or birth.
 Early identification can ensure that women with complex problems, chronic illnesses, or other risks are connected to appropriate specialists.
 Early high-quality prenatal care is critical to improving pregnancy outcomes.

-The hospital facility collects information on early prenatal care.
+This hospital facility provides and collects information on early prenatal care.

 The hospital facility collects patient satisfaction data during a labor and delivery stay and postpartum care for all patients.